Menwitz/RunMultiAndroidMirror/README.md

 3. Ensure that `adb` and `scrcpy` are in your system's PATH.

 ## Usage
-1. Connect your Android devices to the computer via USB.
+Windows
+1. Open Command Prompt.
+2. Navigate to the directory containing RunScrcpyForAllDevices.bat.
+3. Execute the script:
+   `RunScrcpyForAllDevices.bat`

+macOS
+1. Open Terminal.
-2. Run the `RunScrcpyForAllDevices.bat` script.
+2. Navigate to the directory containing RunScrcpyForAllDevices.sh.
-3. The script will start `scrcpy` sessions for each connected device, applying the predefined settings.
+3. Make the script executable:
+   `chmod +x RunScrcpyForAllDevices.sh`
+4. Execute the script
+   `./RunScrcpyForAllDevices.sh`

 ### Customization
 You can customize the script parameters to suit your needs.
 Open `RunScrcpyForAllDevices.bat` in a text editor and modify the `scrcpy` command line options as desired.